-An eminent Indian jurist, economist and politician, Bhimrao Ramji Ambedkar or Dr. B.R Ambedkar is one of the architects of modern India and the Indian democracy.
+An eminent Indian jurist, economist, and politician, Bhimrao Ramji Ambedkar, or Dr. B.R Ambedkar is one of the architects of modern India and the Indian democracy.
 The “Father of the Constitution of India”, Dr. B.R.
-Ambedkar studied the constitutions of 60 countries and put an enormous amount of effort to draft the Indian Constitution which serves as the holy book of the sovereign democratic Republic of India.
-His contributions as the chairman of the drafting committee of Indian Constitution was one the key milestones in the foundation of modern India.
+Ambedkar studied the constitutions of 60 countries and put an enormous amount of effort to draft the Indian Constitution, which serves as the holy book of the sovereign democratic Republic of India.
+His contributions as the chairman of the drafting committee of the Indian Constitution was one the key milestones in the foundation of modern India.
 He later served as the first law minister of India.

 A man who has faced caste discrimination right from his childhood, Dr. B.R.
-Ambedkar emerged as a Champion of socially discriminated castes of the society.
+Ambedkar emerged as a Champion of socially discriminated castes of society.
 He campaigned against social discrimination against the Dalits and Untouchables.
-Dr. Ambedkar was an academician and scholar par excellence who had studied in the most prestigious institutions of the globe.
-He studied a large number of books and religious texts during his life-span.

 Dr. B.R Ambedkar had strong views on social development, communal harmony, the constitution he drafted, Hinduism, Islam and casteism in India.
-Dr. B.R Ambedkar quotes reflect his study of the social issues in India, the problems plaguing this country and how religions – both Islam and Hinduism have practices which have no place in the independent India.
+These powerful Dr. B.R Ambedkar quotes reflect his study of the social issues in India, the problems plaguing this country and how religions – both Islam and Hinduism have practices that have no place in independent India.

 1. “I measure the progress of a community by the degree of progress which women have achieved.”